Yogesharoradev/Astrologer/docs/test_cases.md

 - **Expected Outcome:** Should return the assigned astrologer with updated connection count.

 ### 3. Toggle Top Astrologer

 - **Test Name:** `should toggle the top astrologer status`
 - **Description:** Tests the toggle function to switch the `topAstrologer` status.
-- **Expected Outcome:** Should return the astrologer with the updated top status.
+- **Expected Outcome:** Should return the astrologer with the updated top status and return 200 status on success.

-### 4. distribite-astrologer
+### 4.  assign-user

-- **Test Name:** `should distribute the top astrologer as their wish`
+- **Test Name:** `should assign a user based on astrologers' flow multiplier`
-- **Description:** Tests the  function to give astrologer a chance how many users they want.
+- **Description:**  Tests the function that assigns a user to an astrologer according to the astrologers' flow multiplier and current connections..
-- **Expected Outcome:** if astrologer has high multiplier than he will get more user
+- **Expected Outcome:** The astrologer with a higher flow multiplier and fewer effective connections will get more users assigned to them.